Our First Aid Officers between 11.40am-12.20pm & 2.00pm-2.40pm are:

 MEDICINES AND MEDICAL TREATMENT AT SCHOOL

 The school is equipped with first aid facilities sufficient to deal with minor injuries and Asmol and Spacers for asthma sufferers.
-We provide a trained First Aid Officer who is on duty everyday between 11:00am and 3.00pm.
+We provide a trained First Aid Officer who is on duty everyday at both lunch times.
 Other times of the day, office staff (who are trained) look after this area.
 Many of our staff members are also trained First Aiders.

 Accidents in the yard are treated at school, with contact made to parents or a doctor if we believe it is the most appropriate action.
 If your child has had a head bump at school and has been treated by a First Aider, then you will be notified.

 Some children attending school need regular attention to control illness such as asthma, diabetes, hay fever, severe allergies or epilepsy.
 Parents whose children have such needs should discuss this with the Office and acquaint the classroom teacher with full details.

 In severe incidences an Ambulance will be called when deemed necessary by the First Aid Officer in charge.
 We would strongly urge all families to take out Ambulance cover to help cover costs.
 For information regarding this cover call 1300 366 141 or visit www.ambulance.vic.gov.au